CROI 2021: First results using capsid inhibitor lenacapavir against MDR HIV: potential for six-monthly ART and PrEP

 Two large international phase 3 PrEP studies are planned to enroll later in 2021, using six-monthly lenacapavir injections and using either TDF/FTC or TAF/FTC as active controls.

 As part of the treatment programme, a phase 2 study in HIV naïve participants (CALIBRATE) is fully enrolled with results expected later this year.

-These results highlight a remarkable drug profile and shortly after CROI 2021.
-Gilead announced in a joint statement with Merck/MSD that lenacapavir will be developed in combination with islatravir.
+These results highlight a remarkable drug profile.
+Shortly after CROI 2021, Gilead announced in a joint statement with Merck/MSD that lenacapavir will be developed in combination with islatravir.

 Reducing ART to a six-monthly treatment without needing daily pills but maintaining undetectable viral load might for many people “feel” like a significant step to a cure.

 Also, of interest for the role of capsid in the viral life cycle, a plenary lecture at CROI 2021 included electromicroscopy videos showing that rather than early uncoating early after entry into the CD4 cell, the capsid instead enters the cell nucleus intact and that reverse transcriptase converts viral RNA to DNA as a late stage in the nucleus.

 - Cihlar T et al. Lenacapavir (GS-6207): first clinically active long-acting inhibitor of HIV capsid.
 CROI 2021.
 Oral abstract 22.

 - Callebaut C et al. Activity and resistance characterization of the HIV capsid inhibitor lenacapavir.
 CROI 2021.
 Oral abstract 128.